javivelasco/javivelasco.github.io/_posts/2014-08-25-reading-list-update.md

 ---
 layout:     post
 title:      "Reading list update"
 date:       2014-08-25
 categories: reading-list
 cover:      posts/reading1.jpg
+permalink:  /blog/:title
 ---
 I'm going to try to keep updating my blog at least once a week.
 I know it's all about being consistant, but I'm gonna do it!
 I'm going to start with this update of my **reading list**.